ArielKomen/machine_learning_I_will_lung_for_that/README.md

 Authors:

--Cas van Rijbroek
+- Cas van Rijbroek

--Lex Bosch
+- Lex Bosch

--Ariël Komen
+- Ariël Komen

--Anton Ligterink
+- Anton Ligterink

 DISCLAIMER: most of the code in this repo has been extracted from https://github.com/gregwchase/nih-chest-xray.
 We modified the main CNN model file to accept command line arguments to make it suitable for grid computing.